Hyper-Convolution Networks for Biomedical Image Segmentation: Experiments

 \subsection{Baselines}

 We explore two CNN architectures.
 The UNet, a popular architectures used for biomedical segmentation, adopts an multi-scale feature learning, aggregating contextual information using max-pooling operations~\cite{unet}.
 Our 2D UNet backbone has three max-pool layers, two convolution layers per scale, and ReLU nonlinearities.
 We use a regular $1\times 1$ convolution in the final output layer.
 The number of channels is doubled after each max-pool layer.
 Below we indicate the number of channels of the first layer.
 We experiment with varying the kernel size ($3\times 3$ and $5\times 5$), using dilated convolutions~\cite{unetdilated}, and modifying the number of channels, as described in the results sections and supplementary material.
-We also implement a non-local UNet \cite{nonlocalunet}, which integrates a non-local self-attention block into the bottleneck of the U-Net architecture.
+We implement a non-local UNet \cite{nonlocalunet}, which integrates a non-local self-attention block into the bottleneck of the UNet architecture.
+We also include our implementation of HyperSeg\cite{nirkin2021hyperseg}, a recent segmentation method employing hyper-networks.

 The flat CNN backbone \cite{yu2015dilation} consists of a series of convolutional layers with different kernel sizes to expand the receptive field (Figure \ref{fig:overview}).
 In contrast with the UNet, this architecture does not have any down/up-sampling layers, and convolution operations are executed at the original resolution.
 Each network block consists of several convolutions, batch-normalization, and activation.
 The kernel sizes in consecutive layers first increase and then decrease, mirroring the UNet contracting and expanding architecture.
 As another baseline, we implement a 2D flat CNN with dilated convolutions that gradually expand the receptive field consisting of sequential residual convolutional kernels of size three, with dilations of 1, 2, 4, 8, 4, 2, 1.
 The numbers of channels for each of these layers are 16, 32, 64, 128, 64, 32, 16, respectively.